-CPES at Virginia Tech is finding ways to save real estate on a computer's motherboard that could be used for other critical functions.
+The Center for Power Electronics Systems (CPES) at Virginia Tech is finding ways to save real estate on a computer's motherboard that could be used for other critical functions.
 Every computer processor today contains a voltage regulator that automatically maintains a constant level of electricity entering the device.
 These regulators contain bulky components and take up about 30% of a computer's motherboard.
-CPES at Virginia Tech is developing a voltage regulator that uses semiconductors made of gallium nitride on silicon (GaN-on-Si) and high-frequency soft magnetic material.
+CPES is developing a voltage regulator that uses semiconductors made of gallium nitride on silicon (GaN-on-Si) and high-frequency soft magnetic material.
 These materials are integrated on a small, 3D chip that can handle the same amount of power as traditional voltage regulators at 1/10 the size and with improved efficiency.
 The small size also frees up to 90% of the motherboard space occupied by current voltage regulators.

-If successful, CPES at Virginia Tech would help create more compact and efficient electronic devices.
+If successful, CPES would help create more compact and efficient electronic devices.